vonajs/vona/packages-docs/guide/aop/controller/middleware-system.md

 +   host: 'localhost:7102',
 + },
 })
-class MiddlewareLogger {}
+class MiddlewareSystemLogger {}
 ```

 ### 3. match/ignore

-You can enable/disable global middleware for some specific APIs
+You can enable/disable system middleware for some specific APIs

 |Name|Type|Description|
 |--|--|--|
 |match|string\|regexp\|(string\|regexp)[]|For which APIs to enable|
 |ignore|string\|regexp\|(string\|regexp)[]|For which APIs to disable|

+Both system and global middleware support `match` and `ignore`, but the API path format used is different.
+For example, consider the `findMany` API in ControllerStudent:

+- System middleware: `/api/demo/student`
+- Global middleware: `/demo/student`

+- For more information about API paths, see: [Controller](../../essentials/api/controller.md)

 ## Inspect